IBM/universal-connectors/docs/LOGSTASH_9_UPGRADE_LIMITATIONS.md

 **Note:** The values `"optional"` and `"required"` for `ssl_client_authentication` are not currently supported by Guardium Universal Connectors.

+**Deployment-Specific Impact:**

+**Legacy Flow:**
+- Customers must manually update their configuration files with the new parameter names
+- This document provides the complete migration guide for these updates

+**Central Manager Flow (Syslog):**
+- **Breaking Change:** The SSL verification option in the Central Manager UI will be **removed** in GDP 12.2.3
-**Central Manager Limitation:** The Central Manager flow for Syslog-based connectors does not provide an option to configure SSL verification.
-SSL connections will use `ssl_client_authentication => "none"` by default.
+- Previously, Central Manager provided a UI option to configure SSL verification for Syslog connectors
+- After upgrade, SSL connections will automatically use `ssl_client_authentication => "none"` (no client authentication)
+- This change is due to Guardium Universal Connectors currently only supporting `ssl_client_authentication => "none"` (the `"optional"` and `"required"` values are not supported)

 ## Affected Connectors